frederic-perez/AmE-dictionary/data/idioms.md

 __at the forefront (of something)__ _In the clinical community, we need to be at the forefront._
 __at the helm__ :two: In charge; acting as the leader of something.
 The phrase originated as a nautical term, meaning “in the position to steer a ship.” _Jack is at the helm, so I know they’ll get this project done on time!_
 __at the outset__ At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._
-__at the ready__ :two: Available for immediate use. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
+__at the ready__ :three: Available for immediate use. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at times__ On occasion; sometimes. _There was an incredible amount of stress at times._
 __at top speed__ As fast as something or someone can go. _Once Tom caught the ball, he took off at top speed toward the end zone._
 __at your leisure__